Mougins Village history

 Le Mas Candille hotel and spa is located in the medieval village of Mougins, 10 minutes from Cannes and half an hour from Nice Cote d’Azur Airport.

-Mougins is a typical French Riviera village of shady lanes and petite Provencal houses.
+Mougins is a typical French Riviera village of shady lanes and tiny Provencal houses, perched together on the top of a hill.

-Gastronomy and art could be considered the village watch words, as Mougins hosts many artistic and cultural events each year.
+Gastronomy and art could be considered the village watchwords, as Mougins hosts many artistic and cultural events each year, including Les Étoiles de Mougins, now in its 13th year.

 MOUGINS AND PABLO PICASSO